andreabradpitto/SofAr-project/README.md

 ### Deployment
 Here we are going to present how to use the software to attempt a tracking of the user arm using the data from the smartphone sensor.
-Note: when you are asked to take the phone in your hand during the procedures, you are to take it in your right hand, arm stretched, horizontal and at more or less 45 degree with respect to the plane of the chest, with the smartphone screen vertical, facing you, and the camera in the direction of the thumb then, after the command "calibration" you can take it as you are most comfortable.
+Note: when you are asked to take the phone in your hand during the procedures, you are to take it in your right hand, arm stretched, horizontal and at more or less 45 degrees with respect to the plane of the chest, with the smartphone screen vertical, facing you, and the camera in the direction of the thumb.
+After the command "calibration" you can take it as you are most comfortable.
 To use the whole system at once, the following action have to take place:
 - Start the smartphone application
 - Verify the IP address to be inserted in the app